 Brooke's treatment as a teenager understandably disrupted her studies and after all her experiences she made the decision to train to become a nurse.

 Studying at the University of Worcester, she began her journey in 2015 which will hopefully result in her becoming a registered nurse in July this year.

 She began working on placement at Worcester Hospital and was keen to meet up with Cure Leukaemia funded nurse Kate Arthur whilst she was there.

 In January 2018, Brooke travelled to Tanzania, to work in the Muhimbili National Hospital in their paediactric oncology ward as a placement for her 3rd year nursing degree.
 She returned earlier this month after 'the best experience of my life'...

+On October 8th 2018 Brooke started her career as a registered haematology nurse at the Queen Elizabeth Hospital in Birmingham on the same floor she was treated on 5 years ago.
 If there was ever a story to emphasise how vital your fundraising is for Cure Leukaemia, this is it.
 Brooke's story is truly inspirational and it has touched so many in the years we have known her.
-Everyone at Cure Leukaemia wishes her well for the final months of her nursing training.
+Everyone at Cure Leukaemia wishes her the best of luck in her career helping others beat this cruel disease.
 Thank you Brooke for all you've done for Cure Leukaemia.